-Fiscal Year 2002 Budget.
+Fiscal Year 2003 Budget.

-Budgetary Basis.
-Commonwealth revenues to the Motor License fund are estimated to be \$1,955.8 million, an increase of 0.2 percent over actual fiscal year 2001 revenues.
-This growth rate is largely due to the expectation for liquid fuels taxes to maintain their recent historic low growth rate.
-Appropriations of Commonwealth revenues in the adopted budget total \$2,061.0 million.
-This amount represents a 4.4 percent increase over appropriations in fiscal year 2001 and represents a planned \$105.2 million draw down of the \$114.9 million fiscal year beginning balance.
-The adopted budget projects a \$9.6 million unappropriated surplus balance at the end of fiscal year 2002.
-This projection does not take into consideration the possible availability of appropriation lapses that normally occur during a fiscal year and fund supplemental appropriations or increase unappropriated surplus.
+Commonwealth revenues to the Motor License Fund are estimated to be \$2,029.3 million, an increase of 3.8 percent over actual fiscal year 2002 revenues.
+Liquid fuels taxes and license and fee revenues are estimated to grow by approximately 2 percent while other revenue receipts, namely earnings on investments, are estimated to rebound from prior years' declines.
+Appropriations of Commonwealth revenues in the adopted budget total \$2,058.5 million.
+This amount represents an increase of 0.8 percent over appropriations in fiscal year 2002 and represents a planned \$29.1 million draw down of the \$56.4 million fiscal year beginning balance.
+The adopted budget projects a \$27.2 million unappropriated surplus balance at the end of fiscal year 2003.
+This projection does not take into consideration the possible availability of appropriation lapses that normally occur during a fiscal year and fund supplemental appropriations or increase the unappropriated balance.

-Through April 2002, Commonwealth revenues in the Motor License Fund have totaled \$36.4 million, 1.6 percent, above the revenue estimate for that period.
+Through November 2002, Commonwealth revenues in the Motor License Fund have totaled \$889.8 million or \$6.0 million below the fiscal year-to-date estimate.